AVSystem/developer-zone/docs/API_documentation/Guides/Make_firmware_upgrade.md

 In the response body you will get the resource ID necessary for the next steps, for example `demo-file-resource-id`.

 The example above creates the required resource, but it is recommended to assign it to a group.
-It makes upgrading a device through Coiote GUI easier because this file resource will appear in the “Available files” domain of the group.
+It makes upgrading a device through Coiote GUI easier because this file resource will appear in the “Available files” group.

 The following is an example of the request body and the request with the optional settings added: